KSheeds1/Katie-Sheedy-Portfolio/README.md

 **Functionality:**

 Both the potential employer and recruiter user stories have been successfully fufilled.
 All sections of the website are clearly laid out in the naviagation bar, if viewing on mobile devices, the navigational links collapse into a dropdown menu.
-While the footer contains a downloadable copy of my CV and links to relevant accounts such as GitHub and Linkedin.
+While the footer contains a downloadable copy of my CV (please note, the CV provided for the time being is a placeholder CV, this will be replaced with a software development CV in due time) and links to relevant accounts such as GitHub and Linkedin.

 The about section provides brief snippets of information about me, a photo, if viewed on a desktop or tablet, my qualilfications and highlights that I am currently available for employment opportunitites.

 My portfolio provides a snapshot of my most recent projects presented in Bootstrap's cards, the live site and the GitHub repository for each, can be accessed through the buttons provided.
 For the time being, the 'live site' buttons link to my GitHub account until a time when, they will be replaced with links to actual projects.

 In regards to my skills, the progress-bars showcase my proficiency in the various languages and frameworks I am familiar with, to users.
 While, the embedded iframe provides then with an opportunity to see how I perform within a tech-orientated setting and portrays my skills through a different medium.